XAVI DANTO

 PORTFOLIO

-This portfolio was assembled for the fulfillment of my Master in Library and Information Science at Pratt Institute.
-The following sections exemplify my understanding of information studies, and are meant to articulate my ability to work professionally.
+This portfolio was assembled for the fulfillment of my Master of Science in Library and Information Science at Pratt Institute.
+The following sections exemplify my understanding of information studies, and are meant to articulate my ability to work critically and professionally.

 FOUNDATIONS OF LIBRARY & INFORMATION STUDIES